AndyHolt/cic/README.md

 ## Motivation

-Duck Duck Go only brings up a limited number of free and good colouring in pictures of tractors and helicopters, and my son keeps asking for new ones.
-I'd also like to be able to make him colouring in sheets of his favourite characters from TV shows he likes.
+Duck Duck Go (other search engines are available and have the same limitations) only brings up a limited number of free and good colouring-in pictures of tractors, helicopters, and other interesting objects, and my son keeps asking for new ones.
+I'd also like to be able to make him colouring sheets of his favourite characters from TV shows he likes.
 These are for personal use only, with no intent to distribute, and no desire to infringe copyright of those making creative and educational content for kids.

+Of course, an alternative method would be to use generative AI to produce colouring sheets of a description provided in a prompt.
+But that isn't the approach of this project.

 ## Compilation